Roam Rome Mein

 The film premiered on 5 October at 24th Busan International Film Festival held from 3 to 12 October 2019.
 It was showcased in "A Window on Asian Cinema".
-This film marks directorial debut for actress Tannishtha Chatterjee.
+This film marks directorial debut of actress Tannishtha Chatterjee.
 The film is in English, Hindi and Italian.

+The film was selected as the Closing Night Film at the 2025 National Indian Film Festival of Australia (NIFFA).

 Synopsis

-The film revolves around Reena (Tannishtha Chatterjee), who goes to Rome, Italy to find her freedom from strict patriarchal father, and Raj (Nawazuddin Siddiqui), her brother, and his journey of awakening as he goes to find her and in the journey he learns things about Reena's life as well as his own.
+The film revolves around Reena (Tannishtha Chatterjee), who goes to Rome, Italy to find her freedom from strict patriarchal father, and Raj (Nawazuddin Siddiqui), her brother, and his journey of awakening as he goes to find her, and along the way he learns things about Reena's life as well as his own.